 - Up to 15 Experiences

 A conferred Bachelor's degree from a U.S. regionally accredited institution is required for admission to the Kirk Kerkorian School of Medicine at UNLV.

-*A degree may be in progressing during application but must be conferred prior to starting enrollment at the medical school.
+*A degree may be in progress during application but must be conferred prior to starting enrollment at the medical school.

 An MCAT score of 499 or higher is required and applicants must submit an MCAT score no later than the final application deadline.

 The most recent MCAT score will be used for the admissions screening process and MCAT scores cannot be more than 3 years old.

 An undergraduate (cumulative) GPA of 3.2 or higher is required.

 A BCPM (biology, chemistry, physics, math) GPA of 3.2 or higher is also required.